 1. Admission to the PhD studies

-If your University degree and your grades matches the regularities of the LMU or TUM to accept you as a PhD student is an academic question, which is decided by the Dean of the Department of Physics at the LMU or TUM.
-At the LMU, contact Dr. Kerscher at the faculty of physics who is in charge to collect all required information (i.e. a copy of your Diploma, Master degree certificate, transcripts and Master thesis, etc.) required for this process.
+If your university degree and your grades matches the regularities of the LMU or TUM to accept you as a PhD student is an academic question, which is decided by the Dean of the Department of Physics at the LMU or TUM.
+At the LMU, contact Dr. Kerscher at the faculty of physics who is in charge to collect all information required for this process (i.e. a copy of your Diploma, Master degree certificate, transcripts and Master thesis, etc.).
 The address of Dr. Kerscher is:

 - Dr. Martin Kerscher, Universität München